dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

 ====================================

-D-Wave's Solver API (SAPI) provides access to :term:`solver`\ s, remote compute resources for solving problems such as a D-Wave system or Leap's quantum-classical hybrid solvers.
+D-Wave's Solver API (SAPI) provides access to :term:`solver`\ s, remote compute resources for solving problems such as a D-Wave system or `Leap <https://cloud.dwavesys.com/leap/>`_ \'s quantum-classical hybrid solvers.

 Interacting with SAPI
 =====================